Measuring oven temperature

-Aah, but how do you know it exactly, my oven can be larger or smaller, it can have thin walls or my walls are of a great thickness for a better heat absorption so it cooks for me for a long time, it can have a great thermal insulation application on as well, and a lovely mass with the firebricks - you may ask?
+Aah, but how do you know it exactly, my oven can be larger or smaller, it can have thin walls or my walls are of a great thickness for much better heat absorption so it cooks for me for a long time.
+It can have a great thermal insulation application thickness on as well, and a lovely mass within the actuale firebricks - you may ask?

 I repeat: it's easy, don't fret!
 After about an hour or one and half, keeping the fire burning slowly, take a small amount of flour and throw it onto the oven's floor somewhere between the fire and the oven's inside wall or on an available space.
 Throw it in a patchy scattered way.
 At the beginning, some places closer to the fire could be hotter then place next to the wall.
 This will get more even later if you keep a gentle fire going.
 Fetching me to make a point many people set the fire hours before the time when their friends are coming for a dinner while keeping fire in the oven on low.
 This way your oven gets hot very evenly, ovens walls absorb (suck up) lots of energy and hold the heat longer.

 OK, you may say: "I know how to throw the flour in, but what next?"